Jolly-Roger-Telephone-Company/cidvv-spec/drafts/cidvv-whitepaper-01.md

 endorsed the call by responding to a verification signal.

-CIDVV does not replace STIR/SHAKEN, but complements it by providing verification in environments where attestation is unavailable or unreliable.
+CIDVV does not replace STIR/SHAKEN, but complements it by providing verification where attestation is unavailable, unreliable, or intentionally circumvented.

 [Insert Baseline Vouch Ladder Diagram Here]